LordChristoff2025/GuildCaseManager/README.md

 - Side buttons have two textures
 - Window can be rezied unproportionally to the content it holds
 - Staff window has intended features missing

+# Sidenotes

+I'm aware there's no doubt better ways to do stuff in LUA, however I am no expert and it works for now.